jullanggit/python-balatro-ai/README.md

 [![WIP](https://img.shields.io/badge/Status-Work%20in%20Progress-yellow)](https://img.shields.io/badge/Status-Work%20in%20Progress-yellow)

 A Python module inspired by the hit roguelike deckbuilder Balatro by LocalThunk.
-This project aims to capture the core gameplay and mechanics of Balatro in a clean, lightweight, and modular Python implementation for uses such as Machine Learning.
+This project aims to capture the core gameplay and mechanics of Balatro in a clean, lightweight, and modular Python implementation for uses such as machine learning.

 **Note:** This is a work in progress.
 While some core features are functional, there are likely bugs and things left to be tested.